Mithesh14/Github-profile/README.md

 # Github profile
-✏️ A simple search engine to display the profile of the github users with their avatar, followers-following count and the list of repositories ❗
+✏️ A simple search engine to display the profile of the Github users like their avatar, followers-following count and the list of repositories ❗

 # Project deployed at